[This article was originally published in 2017]

 “While particular foods and drinks may feel warming, those that are spicy, caffeinated, or high in fat and protein can play havoc with our sleep,” Margo said.

-“Lying down after eating a spice-laden meal can result in heartburn and a restless night.
-Fatty foods high in protein, like steak, digest slowly and may disturb our Circadian rhythm."
+“Lying down after eating a spice-laden meal can result in heartburn and a restless night."

 She said that while nightcaps can cause drowsiness, too much alcohol can stop you from entering the deeper stages of sleep.
 This results in grogginess the next day.